cccs-jp/assemblyline_client_scripts/README.md

   -p, --path PATH           The directory path containing files that you want
                             to submit to Assemblyline.  [required]

-  --fresh                   We do not care about previous runs and resuming
+  -f, --fresh               We do not care about previous runs and resuming
                             those.

-  --wait                    Wait for the analysis of ingested files to
+  -w, --wait                Wait for the analysis of ingested files to
                             complete.

   --incident_num INTEGER    The incident number for each file to be associated